-Filmed entirely in Calgary and Drumheller, The Hitcher II features a laughable performance from Gary Busey’s son, Jake Busey.
+Filmed entirely in Calgary and Drumheller, The Hitcher II features performances by Jake Busey (Starship Troopers) and Kari Wuhrer (Eight Legged Freaks).

 Ah, a guilty pleasure.
-Filmed in Cochrane, Tucker and Dale Vs. Evil is what we can only describe as a backwoods chainsaw massacre.
+Filmed in Cochrane and Calgary, Tucker and Dale Vs. Evil is, what we can only describe as, a backwoods chainsaw massacre.
 With an 85% rating on Rotten Tomatoes, it’s safe to say that we’re not the only ones who had a ton of fun watching this movie.

 Wynonna Earp is another Netflix original filmed entirely in Alberta.
-This show really straddles the line between, the western, drama, horror, action, and fantasy genres, so you may or may not agree with us.
-The main character, Wynonna battles demons, creatures, and criminals and is from a town called ‘Purgatory,’ so in our opinion, it absolutely belongs on this list.
+Best described as a western, drama, horror, action, fantasy series, Wynonna Earp follows a 27-year-old badass who battles demons, creatures, and criminals in a small town called ‘Purgatory.’
+While it does defy a single genre, we definitely believe that it belongs on this list.
 Fear is in the eye of the beholder, after all.

-Filmed entirely in YYC, Still/Born stars Christie Burke, as Mary, a mother who loses one of her twins at birth.
-After returning home, strange things begin to happen to her and her surviving baby, and of course, everyone just assumes she’s insane.
-Those who binged The Haunting of Bly Manor over the weekend may especially enjoy watching this one as Christie plays a familiar role in the Netflix original.
+Filmed entirely in YYC, Still/Born stars Christie Burke as Mary, a mother who loses one of her twins at birth.
+After returning home, strange things begin to happen to her and her surviving baby, but of course, everyone assumes she’s insane.

 Filmed in Toronto, L.A., and most importantly Calgary, Children of the Corn: Revelations is loosely based on Stephen King’s iconic short story of the same name.
-Honestly, we’d recommend watching the 1984 version of this film before jumping into this, simply because it really doesn’t do King’s freaky masterpiece justice.
-Again, it’s pretty cool to see YYC here and there, but it’s not worth much else.
+Is it as good as the OG 1984 film?
+Not in our opinion, but it’s still pretty cool to watch Alberta in all its freaky glory.

 So, folks, did any of these Alberta-filmed horror movies surprise you?
 To be honest, most of them had us rattled!
 Enjoy the rest of the year’s best 31, folks!
 Happy viewing!